JimOfLeisure/c3sat/develop/doc/2020notes.md

   - 0x1c: int32 0 in early game
   - 0x20: int32 -1 in early game (Golden age end?)
   - 0x24: int32 4 in early game (status?)
+    - Noticed it changed to 12 for me. saw it a turn or two after making peace.
+Wonder if this is bit mask and 0x8 is declared war on someone?
     - ~~the next few bytes make me think there's a byte or char here somewhere; need to look w/hex dump~~ Still looks int32-aligned, perhaps these are encoded gold or some other encoded value (gold count is protected from easy hex editing)
   - 0x28: int32 encoded gold? but only lsb seems to change - maybe byte array? "lsb" seems to increment slowly
   - 0x2c: int32 encoded gold? but only lsb seems to change - maybe byte array? "lsb" seems to increment slowly